 Water filtration is an excellent addition since the flavor of your coffee depends heavily on water quality.
 And whatever type of milk you’re adding to your brew, the stainless-steel milk jug cuts down on awkward finagling while attempting to create your micro-foam art.

-Final Thoughts (And Alternatives to the Breville Infuser)
+Final Thoughts & Alternatives

 If you’re a perfectionist when it comes to your third wave or specialty coffee, Breville’s Infuser might be the ideal fit for your in-kitchen espresso setup.
 The customization features practically guarantee you can find the balance that’s right for your palette (and your favorite beans).